 Premises liability is the area of law that deals with injuries occurring on someone else’s property.
 In Pennsylvania, property owners must ensure their property is safe for anyone who visits.
 This includes both business owners and homeowners.
 Property owners are responsible for fixing hazards or warning people about them.
 If they don’t, and someone gets injured, the owner can be held responsible.
 The legal term for this responsibility is called “duty of care.”
 Duty of care means that a property owner must keep their property reasonably safe and free of dangers.
 It is a way to make sure that people who visit or walk on the property are not put at risk.

 “Highly Recommended” is the epitome of an understatement when it comes to the firm of McDonald At Law!!
 Michael McDonald’s genuine pleasant, and empathetic demeanor masks his legal astuteness, and the level of aggressiveness he implements in pursuit of a victim’s right and the monetary compensation legally entitled to us.
 I was involved in a motor vehicle accident at the hands of an intoxicated driver in York County.
 In my case I suffered what I described as an atypical injury, Mr. McDonald offered to be my Lawyer immediately after explaining to him the events leading to and after being struck in turn causing me to have a heart attack, when another law firm seemed hesitant.
 McDonald At Law secured a sizable monetary compensation that not only met my expectation but exceeded it.
 Mr. McDonald’s wealth of experience, and legal prowess is priceless and never did he act as the case was beneath his practice.
 In the end my family and I were well compensated, but also felt justified.
-Thank you McDonald At Law!!
+Thank you McDonald At Law!!- Miguel Lopez

 However, the type of visitor can also play a role in a premises liability case.
 In Pennsylvania, the law looks at whether the person who was injured was invited onto the property, such as a customer or a guest.
 These people are called “invitees” and have the most protection under the law.
 Property owners have the highest duty of care to invitees.
 They must inspect the property and make sure it is free of hazards.
 If the injured person was not invited, such as a trespasser, the owner’s responsibility might be lower.
 But, in many cases, a property owner still must keep their property in good condition, even for people who were not supposed to be there.